soilwise-he/soil-observation-data-encodings/SimpleCSV/readme.md

 # Simple CSV
-A simple approach to providing soil data, describe an approach where all data is stored within a set of linked CSV files or an Excel sheet with tabs.
+A simple approach to providing soil data, where all data is stored within a set of linked CSV files or an Excel sheet with tabs.

 Notice that this approach is valid for a single campaign only.
 Only a single method and unit can be used for all observations in a single column.
-If you need to capture data from different campaigns, using different units or procedures, then use one of the other suggested approaches (or split the data per campaign).
+If you need to capture data from different campaigns, using different units or procedures, consider to split the data per campaign.

 The following tables are proposed: